-Newly hired teachers are partnered with existing teachers for the first year and participate in a mandatory four-week on the job training for the purpose of familiarizing them to the program and mission of the school.
+Newly hired teachers are partnered with existing teachers for the first year and participate in a mandatory- week on the job training for the purpose of familiarizing them to the program and mission of the school.

 The school also provides Induction training to its preliminary credentialed teachers through it partnership with Induction.
 Participating teachers are assigned a support provider from their assigned site and participate in all required Induction activities.
 The school's special education teachers receive annual training on new procedures and processes, as well as in effective instructional strategies for improving academic achievement.
-In addition to ongoing professional development opportunities offered locally, staff also participates in the California Charter Schools Association's annual CCSA Conferences, annual A-plus conferences, and other conferences sponsored by local county offices of education.
+In addition to ongoing professional development opportunities offered locally, staff also attend other conferences sponsored by various organizations.